dzuluaga/apigee-tutorials/apiproxies/parallel-nodejs-api-proxy-with-promises/README.md

 Note artists query param following array format with  leading brackets `[]`.
 So, you can keep adding elements to the array.
 Try adding a new artist to the query string &artists[]=the+lumineers.

 You can keep adding elements dynamically to the list.
-However, yours API won't get slower, as you your calls are executed in parallel.
+However, yours API won't get slower, as your calls are executed in parallel.

 #### Test with cURL locally